exptom/jbeard-portmap/README.md

 _TODO_ List all the classes and organization

 ##Limitations
+The portmap module is supported on:
+  * RedHat Enterprise Linux 5/6,
+  * CentOS 5/6,
+  * Debian,
-The portmap module is currently only supported on RedHat Enterprise Linux 5/6, CentOS 5/6, Debian and Ubuntu 12.04 LTS, 13.10, and 14.04.
+  * Ubuntu 12.04 LTS, 13.10, and 14.04,
+  * OpenBSD

 ##Development
 _TODO_ Document development practices